How does it work?

 Any technical equipment like kayaks, mountain bikes and crampons are all provided along with all necessary camping equipment.
 You will need to bring your own clothing and suitable footwear.
 If you have your own technical gear which you would prefer to use then this is absolutely fine.

-Yes, from a health and safety point of view you will need a guide.
+Yes, from a health and safety point of view, you will need a guide.
 Torres del Paine is a almost 450,000 acres in size and you will need the expertise of a local to show you the way.
-A guide will also bring the whole experience to life by sharing their knowledge of the local fauna and flora, wildlife and culture and history of the park.
+A guide will also bring the whole experience to life by sharing their knowledge of the local flora, fauna, culture and history of the park.

 To make the most of a multi-sport experience, we recommend a minimum of three nights in the park.
-Ideally you will have at least five nights to combine trekking with something else.
+Ideally you will have at least five nights to combine trekking with another activity.

 Torres del Paine's famous trekking routes do get busy, so escape the crowds with a multi-sport trip and you'll be rewarded with breathtaking scenery which you have time to stop and enjoy.
 You'll also leave with the sense of achievement from having tried something a little bit different in this wild and challenging terrain.